ummagohil/Buy-a-Home/README.md

 # 🛖Buy a Home

-This tool enables you to enter values such as income and deposit percentage to view a mortgage that could be lent to a potential buyer in the UK.
+A tool to enter values such as income and deposit percentage to view a mortgage that could be lent to a potential buyer in the UK.

 ### 📋Aims of App